Ntlaks/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task3- Script changes owner of the file hello to the user betty Task4- Script creates an empty file called hello Task5- Script adds execute permission to the owner of the file hello
+Task3- Script changes owner of the file hello to the user betty Task4- Script creates an empty file called hello Task5- Script adds execute permission to the owner of the file hello Task6- Script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello